-Grandmaster Huang travels around the world teaching seminars on a variety of topics, including Dao Meditation, and he has produced videos on Tien Shan Pai, Qin Na, Tai Ji Quan, and Xing Yi Quan.
+Grandmaster Huang has traveled to 30 countries promoting Kuo Shu and teaching seminars on a variety of topics, including Dao Meditation, and he has produced videos on Tien Shan Pai, Qin Na, Tai Ji Quan, and Xing Yi Quan.
 He designs and implements instructor, judge, and referee certification programs, and has also introduced a new grading and ranking system for TWKSF.
 He has been an adjunct professor in Tai Ji Quan at the Community College of Baltimore County in Essex, Maryland for over 25 years, and formerly taught Tai Ji Quan at the Peabody Institute in Baltimore, Maryland.
 He has spent much time assisting in the training of Lei Tai full-contact fighters from the United States and other countries; these fighters have gone on to win full-contact competitions at national and international Kuo Shu tournaments, including the World Kuo Shu Tournament.

 The list of accolades awarded Grandmaster Huang is quite extensive.
 His accomplishments have been acknowledged by many notable politicians, martial arts associations, magazines, and television.
-He was named "One of the Most Influential Chinese Martial Arts Masters of the Past 30 Years" by Inside Kung Fu magazine, and was inducted into several different martial arts organization's Halls of Fame.
 He has been named "One of the Greatest Impact Martial Artists of the 20th Century," "Instructor of the Year," and among "Famous Chinese People in the World" by Ren Mon Ri Bao, the Chinese people's daily newspaper.
 Grandmaster Huang has had television interviews in the United States and Spain, and in Paraguay and Brazil.
 He was on the news show PM Magazine in a feature on "Maker of Champions, Builder of Character."
 In addition, he has performed in the United States, Europe, China, and Taiwan.

 Grandmaster Huang's commitment and contributions to charity work have continued to serve and benefit people far beyond the martial arts community.
 He has supported many charitable events for organizations including the Muscular Dystrophy Walkathon, Pride of Baltimore II Rebuild, and The Johns Hopkins Children's Center.
 In 1998, he performed Tien Shan Pai Kung Fu with his students to raise more than \$5,000 for the National Multiple Sclerosis Society.
 In November 2001, through a martial arts demonstration, Grandmaster Huang and his Kuo Shu team raised more than \$2,700 for victims of September 11, and in 2005 they conducted a fundraiser for St. Jude Children's Research Hospital and raised more than \$4,000.
-In April 2008, the International Tien Shan Pai Association and the USKSF sponsored a charity demonstration to celebrate Grandmaster Huang's 35 years of instruction in the U.S. and raised over \$4,000 for the Baltimore Children's Home.
-Most recently, over \$6,000 was raised for the local charity, "Sparks of Change," during a demonstration to celebrate Grandmaster Huang's 40 years of teaching in the U.S. Baltimore County Executive Kevin Kamenetz proclaimed April 26, 2013, as "Huang Chien Liang Day" to celebrate this achievement.
+In April 2008, the International Tien Shan Pai Association and the USKSF sponsored a charity demonstration to celebrate Grandmaster Huang's 35 years of instruction in the US and raised over \$4,000 for the Baltimore Children's Home.
+Most recently, over \$6,000 was raised for the local charity, "Sparks of Change," during a demonstration to celebrate Grandmaster Huang and Baltimore County Executive Kevin Kamenetz proclaimed April 26, 2013, as "Huang Chien Liang Day" to celebrate this achievement.